syncfusion-content/maui-docs/MAUI/Calendar/migration.md

 <td>Syncfusion.Maui.SfCalendar</td></tr>
 </table>

-N> The selection-based [.NET MAUI SfCalendar]() does not manage appointments like the [Xamarin SfCalendar]() does.
-If you require appointment/events management use [.NET MAUI SfScheduler]()
+N> The selection-based `.NET MAUI SfCalendar` does not manage appointments like the `Xamarin SfCalendar` does.
+If you require appointment/events management use `.NET MAUI SfScheduler`.

 ## Initialize control

-To initialize the control, import the calendar namespace and initialize [SfCalendar]() as shown in the following code sample.
+To initialize the control, import the calendar namespace and initialize `SfCalendar` as shown in the following code sample.

 <table>
 <tr>